 In the Azure portal, navigate to the Virtual Network Gateway resource page and select NAT Rules.

-Using the NAT rules table above, fill in the values.
+Using the NAT rules table, fill in the values.

 Click Save to save the NAT rules to the VPN gateway resource.
 This operation can take up to 10 minutes to complete.